 For those with statistical interests, we offered users the ability to export data in CSV (Comma Separated Value) files directly from the database.

 To create a brand image that reflected their eco-sustainability values, we applied high-quality, images of nature in action.
-To ensure quick load times, while maintaining quality images, we optimised these images.
-Furthermore, we optimised the functionalities across the website, which allowed users to ‘do things’ like order, download and find out dates for research documents.
+To ensure quick load times, while maintaining quality images, we optimised images for efficiency by changing file sizes.
+Further optimisations to the website were applied through functionality, which allowed users to ‘do things’ like order, download document and find out dates.

 To enable changes and current trends to be reflected on the website, we trained council staff on WordPress admin.

 Framework Digital proudly worked with Buckinghamshire and Milton Keynes Environmental Partnership to promote their biodiversity campaign.
 A further two years of funding was secured to continue this work.
-During this time, we continued to maintain the website, provide web hosting and support for the council, who felt positively impacted by the collaboration from our friendly staff team.
+During this time, we continued to maintain the databases, website, and support for the council, who felt positively impacted by the collaboration from our friendly staff team.